General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Title the actor who performs Jon Snow?

-- What number of seasons in complete are there of Recreation of Thrones?
+- What number of seasons in whole are there of Sport of Thrones?

 - ‘All males should die’ interprets as what time period in Excessive Valyrian?